 In November 2008, the College Board of Trustees unanimously voted to pursue the offering of baccalaureate degrees.

 In 2008, the District Board of Trustees revised the official College colors of green and white to green, white, and blue.
-The PJC mascot logo also was revised to a pirate profile designed by PJC alum Brett Swanson, son of Paul Swanson, longtime men’s basketball coach.
+The College’s mascot logo also was revised to a pirate profile designed by PJC alumnus Brett Swanson, son of Paul Swanson, longtime men’s basketball coach.

 In April 2009, the Milton Center entry road was renamed Worley Boulevard in honor of Douglas Worley, the Center’s first provost.

-Lady Pirate softball players christened their new field on the Pensacola campus with double header wins, April 22, 2009.
+Lady Pirate softball players christened their new field on the Pensacola Campus with double-header wins on April 22, 2009.
 From its beginning in 1981, the softball team had played all home games at the Milton Center.